guyverone/guyverone.github.io/_posts/2017-05-04-SolveMongoTypeConvertingError.md

-The reason causes this problem is lacking of some converter in spring data project, in this case a converter of converting from Date to Timestamp is missing.
-We will fix this problem by adding a DateToTimestamp converter, which just simply takes three moves, here we go:
+**The reason causes this problem is lacking of some converter in spring data project, in this case a converter of converting from Date to Timestamp is missing.We will fix this problem by adding a DateToTimestamp converter, which just simply takes three moves, here we go:

 ### 1. We need to build a converter like this:
 ```java